 Our unique approach to child safety includes creating and carrying out tests based on real-life traffic situations.
 This enables us to carefully monitor how each child seat reacts in a real-life car environment, and then tailor our designs accordingly.

 As a result of our research we can strongly recommend that children up to the age of four years are seated facing rearwards.

-At Volvo Cars our vision is that no one should be killed or seriously injured in a new Volvo car by 2020.
+At Volvo Cars our vision is that no one should be killed or seriously injured in a new Volvo car.